An Engaged Life

 -

-Your departure leaving the other with an appreciative note may leave the person with prejudices engaging in reflection on their own attitude.
+Your departure may leave the person with prejudices engaging in reflection on their own attitude.